udayrangta89/SurpriseHousing/README.md

 - Conclusion 1 from the analysis
 <br>We have 3 float type, 35 int and 43 object type.and we see that there are some columns with null values.
 - Conclusion 2 from the analysis
-Note the correlation between LotFrontage and SalePrice is 0.351799.
+<br><br>Note the correlation between LotFrontage and SalePrice is 0.351799.
 We will use this obseravation in deciding if the missing value needs to be deleted for LotFrontag
 - Conclusion 3 from the analysis
-Number of columns with some value as null : 19
+<br>br>Number of columns with some value as null : 19
 - Conclusion 4 from the analysis
-For LotFrontage, there are 257 missing values which account to 17% of the data.
+<br>For LotFrontage, there are 257 missing values which account to 17% of the data.
 There is a correlation between LotFrontage and SalePrice so its important to get the right values.
 - Conclusion 5 from the analysis
-    After decidign to go with Lasso model.
+<br>After decidign to go with Lasso model.
    Top 5 significant variables in predicting the price of the house-
         1. Neighborhood_StoneBr
         2. SaleType_New